Tides - TU Interdisciplinary Experience (TIDE)

 TIDE 1485 Surveillance, Data, & Society (1)

-This seminar examines the historical and contemporary relationships between race, gender, class, and modern practices of surveillance.
-This course will introduce students to the interdisciplinary theories of surveillance studies such as discipline, control, capitalism, and privacy, as it relates to race, class, and gender.
-Students will examine readings related to enslavement, prisons, police violence, reality television, workplace surveillance, domestic violence, media, big data, travel, and drones.
+This seminar examines the historical and contemporary relationships between race, gender, class, and sexuality and modern surveillance practices.
+Students will be introduced to the interdisciplinary theories of surveillance and data studies such as discipline, control, capitalism, privacy, and counter-surveillance.
+Students will examine and discuss materials related to enslavement, policing and prisons, reality television, workplace surveillance, domestic violence, reproductive rights, (social) media, travel, big data, and machine learning.
 Seminar discussions will include cases where patriarchal power and racialized systems were used to promote perceptions of security, fear, exposure, and control.
-As praxis, students will use rapid response research strategies to design and produce a digital media project that uses technology tools such as maps, visualizations, textual analysis, and/or audio-visual production.
-These products will use New Orleans as a case study to analyze how surveillance technology is used as a form of social control or counter-surveillance tactic as it relates to concepts of race, gender, class, and power.
-Digital media skills will be taught in this course.
-All technical skill-levels are welcome.
-Course is taken with mandatory Tier-1 Service Learning.
+As praxis, students will design and produce a data project that uses strategies such as data collection, management, analysis, and/or visualization.
+All data skills will be taught in this course and all technical skill-levels are welcome.

 TIDE 1500 Irish In New Orleans (1)